-Proposal IA Compliance Rating PIR Required Annual Regulatory Burden (\$m) ePayments Code review Compliant N/A a No -\$0.96m b Total proposals 1/1 - 0/1 -\$0.96m b Regulatory savings is a range so this figure is an estimated mid-point.
+Proposal IA Compliance Rating PIR Required Annual Regulatory Burden (\$m) ePayments Code review Compliant N/Aa No Headline regulatory burden estimate not available ^b Total proposals 1/1 - 0/1 - b Regulatory savings is a range.
+As such, regulatory burden from this proposal is not included in the 'Estimated annual impact on Regulatory Burden' in Figure 1 or in the 'Total proposals' regulatory burden for this figure.